alecmuffett/ready-made-twitter-searches/raw-searches.md

     OR "whatsapp"
     )

-# TheWire_IN and Instagram and Meta
+# thewire and instagram and meta

 (
     "thewire_in"